 The abridged job description of an applied behavioral analyst is to study behaviors and the environmental factors that may influence them, but only those who possess a certain set of essential personality traits can execute the job perfectly.

 The greatest personality traits for applied behavioral analysts to have are a unique blend of both openness and rationalism.
 A natural behavior analyst can balance a personable demeanor with critical attention to detail.
-The path of the behavioral analyst requires not only a sharp mind, but also a genuine interest in the thoughts, feelings and actions of others around them.
+The path of the behavioral analyst requires not only a sharp mind, but also a genuine interest in the thoughts, feelings, and actions of others around them.

 The first personality trait of a natural applied behavioral analyst is a boundless capacity for listening.
-The behavioral analyst is never fixated on being a heard above the person that they communicate with.
-While they may have their own convictions, natural behavioral analysts will still have genuine desire to simply understand another person’s reasoning.
+The behavioral analyst is never fixated on being heard above the person that they communicate with.
+While they may have their own convictions, natural behavioral analysts will still have a genuine desire to simply understand another person’s reasoning.

 The behavior analyst’s outward-scanning personality overrides their ego and quiets the static noise of self-fixation, allowing them to perceive the easily overlooked significance of subtle things that people do and say.
 They are more interested in the underlying motivations behind another person’s words and actions than their personal feelings towards whatever is immediately observable on the surface.

 At many points in time, the career of an applied behavioral analyst may demand fortress-like emotional resilience and perfect ego suppression.
 No matter what words or actions they may hear or see, not a single trace of personal disapproval or confirmation bias can color their analyses.
-Being immune to personal insults, taunts and inflammatory speech while observing are bare minimum requirements.
+Being immune to personal insults, taunts, and inflammatory speech while observing are the bare minimum requirements.

 The perfect observer has a rare ability to “forget” themselves.
 Every trace of subjective thought must be put aside so that that all information from the eyes and years can be recorded in crystal clear definition, as this is the only way that the analyst can take the perfectly impartial notes necessary for a valid observation.